 For example, H.R.
-1, signed into law on December 22, 2017, reduces the corporate tax rate, modifies individual tax rates, eliminates many deductions, and raises the income threshold above which the individual alternative minimum tax is invoked, among other things.
-These changes may increase, reduce or otherwise change the financial benefits of owning state and local government bonds.
+1, signed into law on December 22, 2017, reduces the corporate tax rate, modifies individual tax rates, eliminates many deductions, repeals the corporate alternative minimum tax, and raises the income threshold above which the individual alternative minimum tax is invoked, among other things.
+These changes may increase, reduce or otherwise change the financial benefits currently provided to certain owners of state and local government bonds.
 Additionally, Bondholders should be aware that future legislative actions (including federal income tax reform) may retroactively change the treatment of all or a portion of the interest on the Bonds for federal income tax purposes for all or certain taxpayers.
 In all such events, the market value of the Bonds may be affected and the ability of Bondholders to sell their Bonds in the secondary market may be reduced.
 The Bonds are not subject to special mandatory redemption, and the interest rates on the Bonds are not subject to adjustment, in the event of any such change in the tax treatment of interest on the Bonds.